 placeholder-1440x250

-The new Visualization Lab is a multi-purpose, flexible digital cave that we share with other researchers in the building including AT&T Center for Virtualization, High Performance Computing (super computer), and the Data Science Institute.
+A stunning visual experience, our Visualization Lab is an immersive, multi-purpose, flexible cave constructed with studio-quality speakers creating a 3D sound field and 24 perfectly aligned touch screen video panels covering over 50 square feet.
+The “VizLab” also includes built-in smart board technology, whereby a window can be opened as touchscreen for a phone or table, laptops can cast their screens, and multiple simultaneous video streams are supported.
+We share this space with other researchers in the building including AT&T Center for Virtualization, High Performance Computing (super computer), and the Data Science Institute.
 The encompassing large format touch display allows multiple people to interact with the visual environment.
 In the simple case, it is a large screen that can display massive amounts of data due to the size and high resolution.
 In a more advanced mode, multiple people can work with touch controls on individual projects on the wall.
 To collaborate, they can easily slide data back forth.
 Faculty and students are already exploring the design space of creating custom game content for this this space.
 Additionally, the backwall of the VizLab can be opened up to convert the space into a theatre for presentations and events.

 Student Lounges & Study Spaces